 Communicate Your Message

-Say your team really keyed into the fact that they like to eat together.
-Now is the time to share why you like to do this.
+Say your team keyed into the fact that they like to eat together.
+Now is the time to share why you love to do this.
 Is it because the food is good?
 Is it because you like spending time with friends?
 Is it because it is the funniest time of your week because you have some real clowns at your church.

 Select Your Video Shots

 Experiment in your shot selection.
-Don't be afraid to take pictures of people eating and laughing with one another from different angles of the room.
-Showing different angles of the same scene keeps your viewers engaged.
+Don’t be afraid to take pictures of people eating and laughing with one another from different angles of the room.
+Showing different aspects of the same scene keeps your viewers engaged.

-If your story line shows how getting together for meals develops trust and that the final result of that trust is having someone to share your struggles with, then think about how you are going to transition from Eating, to Trust, To Mutual Support.
+If your storyline shows how getting together for meals develops trust and that the final result of that trust is having someone to share your struggles with, then think about how you are going to transition from Eating to Trust, To Mutual Support.

 Choose Your Images

-Let's say you are going to do a video where you pastor narrates a welcome video.
-Do you really just want to have shots of him speaking?
-Wouldn't it be more interesting to highlight his points with some images taken from your congregation as they are participating in church life?
+Let’s say you are going to do a video where you pastor narrates a welcome video.
+Do you just want to have shots of him speaking?
+Wouldn’t it be more interesting to highlight his points with some images taken from your congregation as they are participating in church life?